Christianlikes67/The-Infinite-Scroooollll.../README.md

 # The-Infinite-Scroooollll...
 Welcome to The Infinite Scroooollll... (echo...)
+Features:
+○ Auto Scroll
+○ A bug doesnt let you scroll because of the background image which makes you either use the auto scroll or the scroller on the sidebar
+○ Adjust the auto scrolling speed
+○ Scrolling
-Here your journey begins towards the Mythical and Mysterious Gauntlet of Everything.
-This journey wont be easy... but also not hard (i think) I wish you good luck not many make it further than The Pit of Redemption
+Here your long (probably infinite) journey begins towards the Mythical and Mysterious Gauntlet of Everything.
+This journey wont be easy... and not many are strong enough to make it to the end...
+I wish you good luck on your journey